 Conclusion

-So, is Lewisham safe?
+So, is Lewisham safe to live?
 The answer requires nuance.
 The official Lewisham crime rate presents a picture of a typical inner-London borough facing predictable urban challenges.
 While crime certainly exists, for the vast majority of its 300,000+ residents, life in Lewisham is lived safely and without incident.

 The borough’s appeal lies in its rich culture, excellent parks, and strong community spirit.
 By being aware of the statistics, understanding the context behind them, and taking standard urban precautions, residents can confidently enjoy all that this fantastic part of South East London has to offer.